PhilippGoecke/PodmanTinc/README.md

     - Place the host files for each peer you want to connect with into the `./hosts/` directory.

 3.  **Build & Run the container image:**
-    - A helper script `podman-run-tinc.bash` is provided to run the container with the correct parameters.
+    A helper script, `podman-run-tinc.bash`, is provided to build the image and run the container with the correct parameters.
 Review the script and customize it if needed.
-    ```sh
+        ```bash
         bash podman-run-tinc.bash
         ```
+4.  **Share your public key:**
+    - After the build, the container will generate and output a public key.
-    - share the public key of this Node with the other Peers
+    - Share this public key with the other peers in your network by adding it to their `./hosts/` directories.

 ## 🚀 Usage